 What if I’m trying to sell my farm, but can’t sell it?

 If you are making a good faith effort to sell it, the property is excluded as an asset.
-The farm might be considered a non-liquid asset under one of the following conditions:

 Because Minnesota’s SNAP program is county-administered, it is best to begin by contacting the county office where you live.
 These links may be helpful:

 Report/Rate this page